Room acoustics: Natural modes

 where $m,n,l = 0,1,2,3 ...$ are mode numbers corresponding to the x-,y-, and z-axis of the room, $c$ is the speed of sound in $\frac{m}{s}$, $L_{x}, L_{y}, L_{z}$ are the dimensions of the room in meters. $A$ is the amplitude of the sound wave, and $x,y,z$ are coordinates of a point contained inside the room.

 Modes can occur in all three dimensions of a room.
-Axial modes are one-dimensional, and build up between one set of parallel walls.
-Tangential modes are two-dimensional, and involve four walls bounding the space perpendicular to each other.
+Axial modes are one-dimensional and build up between one set of parallel walls.
+Tangential modes are two-dimensional and involve four walls bounding the space perpendicular to each other.
 Finally, oblique modes concern all walls within the simplified rectilinear room.

 A modal density analysis method using concepts from psychoacoustics, the "Bonello criterion", analyzes the first 48 room modes and plots the number of modes in each one-third of an octave.
 The curve increases monotonically (each one-third of an octave must have more modes than the preceding one).
 Other systems to determine correct room ratios have more recently been developed.

 Reverberation of the room

-After determining the best dimensions of the room, using the modal density criteria, the next step is to find the correct reverberation time.
+After determining the best dimensions of the room using the modal density criteria, the next step is to find the correct reverberation time.
 The most appropriate reverberation time depends on the use of the room.
 RT60 is a measure of reverberation time.
-Times about 1.5 to 2 seconds are needed for opera theaters and concert halls.
+Times of about 1.5 to 2 seconds are needed for opera theaters and concert halls.
 For broadcasting and recording studios and conference rooms, values under one second are frequently used.
 The recommended reverberation time is always a function of the volume of the room.
-Several authors give their recommendations A good approximation for broadcasting studios and conference rooms is:
+Several authors give their recommendations.
+A good approximation for broadcasting studios and conference rooms is: